Energy in Australia: Electricity supply

 As of 2011, electricity producers in Australia were not building gas-fired power stations, while the four major banks were unwilling to make loans for coal-fired power stations, according to EnergyAustralia (formerly TRUenergy).
 In 2014, an oversupply of generation was expected to persist until 2024.
 However, a report published in 2017 by the Australian Energy Market Operator projected that energy supply in 2018 and 2019 is expected to meet demands, with a risk of supply falling short at peak demand times.

 From 2003 to 2013 real electric prices for households increased by an average of 72%.
 Much of this increase in price has been attributed to over-investment in increasing distribution networks and capacity.
 Further price increases are predicted to be moderate over the next few years (2017 on) due to changes in the regulation of transmission and distribution networks as well as increased competition in electricity wholesale markets as supply and demand merge.

-In 2021, Australia generated a total of 265 Terawatt-hours (TWh) of electricity.
+In 2021, Australia generated a total of 265 terawatt-hours (TWh) of electricity.
 The breakdown of the electricity generation mix was as follows: coal at 52.9%, natural gas at 18.8%, solar at 10.5%, wind at 9.3%, hydro at 5.6%, oil at 1.8%, and bioenergy and waste at 1.3%.
 Electricity consumption for the year was 239 TWh, with the industry sector consuming 43%, residential buildings and service sector buildings each contributing 27% to the total consumption, and the transport sector accounting for 3%.
 The increase in solar power has expanded the duck curve, and 4.5 TWh of solar and wind power was curtailed in 2024.
 The large increase in battery capacity complements variations for incumbent generators, but also occasionally set a high market price for electricity.
-A virtual power plant program may yield 6 GWh of house batteries.
+A $7.2 billion four-year virtual power plant program was introduced in July 2025.
+It may yield 6 GWh of house batteries, and 4.7 GWh had been added by January 2026.